lennyAiko/clenny.tech/src/pages/blog/desire-to-win.md

  pubDate: '3 January, 2025'
 ---

-As simple as this sounds, it is a missing piece between performing at a level 5 and performing at a level 12.
+As simple as this sounds, it is also an important piece between performing at a level 5 and performing at a level 12.

 Desire has been a major fuel for performance, how much you desire an outcome will always determine the amount of pressure or effort you put in.

 Imagine a race car with no steering wheel, it would go so fast that it would crash because it is not being directed by the steering wheel.
-The same principle applies with a desire with no direction.
+The same principle applies to a desire with no direction.

-You have probably heard alot of folks - you might also fall in this category - who decides to do something because they have a desire for it but after a week or two they stop with enough excuses as reasons for stopping.
+You have probably heard alot of folks - you might also fall in this category - who decides to do something because they have a desire for it but after a week or two they stop with enough excuses to justify their decision for stopping.

 This sums up to the point that they had a desire but it had no direction, hence the reason for this article "Desire to win".
-This article is to help you give direction to the desires you may have now or that are to come in the nearest future.
+This article is to give direction to the desires you may have now or that are to come in the nearest future.

 Hold on!
 This is not rocket science or a philosophy class, these are simple steps for you to apply to what you are currently chasing after or will chase after.
 Let's get to it.